 In 1963, MIT had been awarded a $3M grant to build a bigger version of CTSS.
 The much more ambitious project aimed to be nothing less than a campus wide information utility.
 It was called, Multiplexed Information and Computing Service, MULTICS, which would lead directly to the Unix operating system.
 (But that’s another story.)
 For Multics, MIT wanted a new machine.

 Enter the IBM System/360

-MIT heard about the System/360 before most anyone else did.
+MIT had heard about the System/360 before most anyone else did.
 IBM had visited MIT, describing the new architecture, itself a new word for how the computer looked to software, in great detail.
 But the Multics folks saw a performance problem.
 In a batch system, jobs were waiting to run in the form of what in OS/360 speak is call a load module, a relocatable binary image of the program.
-When OS/360 started a new job, memory would be allocated for it and the new job relocated to the that location. all the jobs addresses are adjust to use the new memory locations.
+When OS/360 started a new job, memory would be allocated for it and the new job relocated to that location.
+All the jobs addresses were adjusted to use the new memory locations.
 Ten different jobs would be loaded at ten different memory locations, all in the same memory space.
-To protect each job from each other, the memory system has the concept of a key, a small number that uniquely identified each job from each other.
+To protect each job from one another, the memory system has the concept of a key, a small number that uniquely identified each job from the other.
 The processor would have a current key value for while running a given job.
-If the it tried to access memory not in its set of pages, a system trap would occur and the job would come to a abnormal end.
+If it tried to access memory not in its set of pages, a system trap would occur and the job would come to an abnormal end.

 It needed something like the paging system used on the Cambridge Atlas machine with its virtual store, in use for a couple of years at that point.

-So they said “no” to MITs request to add DAT to the 360.
-But now they had lost business to one of a competitor.
-Before, they had wanted to place their machines in places like MIT so as the students would leave, they would take with them the idea of using IBM machines, subtly install in their minds.
+So they said “no” to MIT’s request to add DAT to the 360.
+But now they had lost business to one of their competitor.
+Before, they had wanted to place their machines in places like MIT so as the students would leave, they would take with them the idea of using IBM machines, subtly installed in their minds.